What is a Light Year?

 A light-year is a unit of distance.
 It is the distance a light photon travels in the vacuum in one Julian year.
 Denoted by ly, the value of one light-year is constant.
 The term light-year is often used in astrophysics to measure the distance between two astronomical objects.

 Light travels at a velocity of about 300,000 kilometres (km) per second.
 So in a year, it can travel about 10 trillion km.
 More precisely, one light-year is equal to 9,500,000,000,000 kilometers.
 Having said this, you might wonder why would one need such a big unit of distance?
 In the universe, the measurement in kilometre is too small to be of any use.
-To better understand the stated, let us consider the following example: the distance between the Milkyway galaxy and the nearest galaxy, the Andromeda Galaxy, is 21 quintillion km.
+To better understand the statement, let us consider the following example: the distance between the Milkyway galaxy and the nearest galaxy, the Andromeda Galaxy, is 21 quintillion km.
 This is equal to 21,000,000,000,000,000,000 km.
 Isn’t this number too large to interpret?
 For the same reason, in our solar system, we describe distances in terms of the Astronomical Unit (AU).
 For distances to other parts of the Milky Way Galaxy (or even further), astronomers use units of the light-year or the parsec.
+Let us know in detail about what is a light year?.

 Light Year Conversion